Baxter Street Dudes: Street children in New York

+Young children collecting afternoon papers in 1910.

 Many children began their own newspaper-selling enterprises, commonly known as newsboys.
 Children around the age of ten purchased newspapers from local publishers and sold them to passers-by on the street.
 Newsboys often organized together to protect themselves and their earnings.
 Older adolescent males hired and managed younger boys and formed their own community of street children.

 A group of teenagers on Baxter Street, consisting of mainly newsboys, formed the Baxter Street Dudes with fellow neighborhood members, experiencing a similar struggle during a dark economic period.

 Baxter Street

 In the 1800s, the Baxter Street Dudes operated and expanded into two districts within the Five Points, including Baxter Street and Mosco Street.
 A well-known detention complex, The Tombs, was situated in the Five Points neighborhood, and held many high-profile criminals.

 Despite the active gangs in the late 1870s that enabled Baxter Street to earn a dangerous reputation, The Baxter Street Dudes were a nonviolent group of individuals.
 The Baxter Street Dudes experienced minor quarrels at the Grand Duke's Theatre between rival street organizations known for mugging, murdering, and tormenting citizens and other street thugs.
 Throughout performances by the Baxter Street Dudes at Grand Duke's Theatre, members of fellow gangs were known to disrupt actors by causing physical altercations, which eventually led to the foreclosure of the theater by the New York City Police Department.
 In addition to audience members impacting theater functionality, the Baxter Street Dudes refused to pay amusement taxes to the city.

 The gang has been portrayed in a number of historical novels including Dreamland (2003) by Kevin Baker, The Five Points Concluded (2003) by Rocco Dormarunno, Sweet America: An Immigrants Story (2004) by Steven Kroll and Heyday: A Novel (2007) by Kurt Andersen.